 5. Get them involved in the household bills

-With utility bills increasing, now is the perfect time to show children how household bills are calculated.
-Smart meters are a good way to show children how small actions around the home can make a real impact on your energy usage and monthly bill.
+With utility bills higher than ever, now is the perfect time to show children how household bills are calculated.
+Smart meters are a good way to show how small actions around the home can make a real impact on your energy usage and monthly bill.

 Experiment with turning the TV and games consoles off of standby mode, turning lights off and reducing the thermostat to see how the numbers move.
 This will help you save money in the long run and make your children aware of the impact of their decisions.